imanjokko/PizzaRunner/Solutions/Part E- Bonus DML Challenges (DML = Data Manipulation Language).md

 Write an INSERT statement to demonstrate what would happen if a new Supreme pizza with all the toppings was added to the Pizza Runner menu?

 # Solution
+--insert the new pizza name and id into the pizza_names table

 ~~~sql
 INSERT INTO pizza_runner.pizza_names (pizza_id, pizza_name)
 VALUES (3, 'Supreme');